Melchior-cmd/TeamPlayers/README.md

 # Welcome to TeamPlayers 👋

 This project aims to simplify the organization of the traditional weekend soccer match with friends.
-Developed for educational purposes, it uses React Native for the front-end and employs Async Storage for local data storage.
+Developed for educational purposes, it uses React Native with TypeScript on the front-end, styled-components for styling, and Async Storage for local data storage.

+This app was built using:

+- ⚛️ React Native
+- 🟦 TypeScript
+- 🎨 styled-components
+- 💾 Async Storage

 ## Get started